Table of Contents:

 Your brand promises a particular experience to your customers through the brand identity that you establish.
 This can include a wide range of factors like high quality, exclusive design, and impeccable customer service.

-But if your brand identity isn’t protected, someone else could copy you and take advantage of all the time and efforts you have invested in marketing and positioning your brand.
+But if your brand identity isn’t protected, someone else could copy you and take advantage of all the time and effort you have invested in marketing and positioning your brand.

 Claiming your intellectual property (IP) provides you with legal protection for important parts of your brand identity, including your brand name, logo, domain name, and even product designs.